UiharuKazari2008/shutaura/README.md

 # Project has changed ownership to The BlueSteel Project and will no longer be maintained on GitHub
 # [https://yozora.bluesteel.737.jp.net/Sequenzia/Shutaura-Framework](https://yozora.bluesteel.737.jp.net/Sequenzia/Shutaura-Framework)
-There are many reason its has been moved, the top one being to project the code base and end users
+There are many reason its has been moved, the top one being to project the code base and end users.
+This the prerelease devlopment branch that contains the code from the previous years is deleted

 <img src="https://user-images.githubusercontent.com/15165770/211883603-5ef8d08d-d403-488b-a6f7-becf864c3ac4.png" width="1024" /><br/>
 The framework for Sequenzia